 I went to explore Flugplatz Brand back in January 2017 when I went to Tropical Islands and realized that the area around the park used to be a military airfield.
 I looked for some pictures online and found a gold mine of urban military exploration with a Lenin mural, abandoned hangars, and bunkers.

-And everything seemed terrific covered in snow!
+And everything seemed terrific, covered in snow!

 A Little Bit of History from Flugplatz Brand

-Between 1950 and 1992, Flugplatz Brand was used by the air forces of the Soviet Army which extended the small airfield into something bigger.
-First, in 1951, it was a concrete runway that was 2,500 meters long.
+Between 1950 and 1992, the Flugplatz Brand was used by the air forces of the Soviet Army, which extended the small airfield into something bigger.
+First, in 1951, a concrete runway was 2,500 meters long.
 Later, in 1958, another track was built, and the airfield took the shape that it had before being abandoned.
-In later years, there was even a command post and a weapons warehouse that could be used to store nuclear aircraft bombers and MIG-17 as well.

-Back in 1998, Cargolifter bought the area and started dismantling the northern runway and, later, the construction began for the most extensive unsupported hall in the world.
+In 1998, Cargolifter bought the area and started dismantling the northern runway and later, the construction began for the most extensive unsupported hall in the world.
 This is where you can find Tropical Islands today.
 But I already talked too much about the history and not much about how exciting this place is.

 What to see and photograph at Flugplatz Brand

-The first place I tried to enter when I first arrived at Flugplatz Brand were the Hardened Aircraft Shelter which could be described as bunkers for aircraft.
-They are positioned close to the camping site from Tropical Islands, and they are easy to spot since they look like fake kills in the middle of the trees.
-At first, you will see a concrete slab closing the door, but you will find your way in if you take your time.
-Inside, there were newspapers in Russian and a few signs with military text, also in Russian.
-I hope they’re still there!
+The first place I tried to enter when I first arrived at Flugplatz Brand was the Hardened Aircraft Shelter, which could be described as bunkers for aircraft.
+They are positioned close to the Tropical Islands camping site and are easy to spot since they look like fake kills in the middle of the trees.

 My favorite finding was a mosaic of Lenin in the middle of some buildings that had seen better days.
 The yellow and red of the tiles looked like something out of an apocalyptic movie when you think about the snow around it and the contrast of colors.
-At the same time, it was great to see a familiar face in the middle of a wholly abandoned place like the Flugplatz Brand.

-Also, pay attention to security people from Tropical Islands since, if you are walking around Flugplatz Brand, you are trespassing private property.
-For me, it was pretty simple to walk around and jump over fences since I felt like nobody would be walking around a frozen abandoned airfield in the early hours of the morning on a weekday.
+It was pretty simple for me to walk around and jump over fences since I felt like nobody would be walking around a frozen abandoned airfield in the early hours of the morning on a weekday.
 I had a day off, and I decided to use it well.

 Flugplatz Brand: Abandoned Barracks and Bunkers Close to Berlin